This post may contain affiliate links.

 My backpack of 3 years now, actually a travel pack, had to come from the USA.
 We lived in the top right-hand corner of Australia, the pointy bit, so shops were few on the ground and most purchases had to be made online.
 That’s not an ideal situation with backpacks.
 Really you should try them on with some weight in them to see if they are comfortable and check they are exactly what you want.

 As I picked a great, good quality brand in Lowe Alpine, I was confident the harness would be good, it is, no problems with fit or comfort.

 Buying a Backpack Online

 I can give you a few suggestions if, like me, you need to buy your new backpack online.

-3. Know what is important to you in a pack.
+- Know what is important to you in a pack.
 Have a look at whatever you can find in the shops, see what design features appeal to you and which don’t.
 If you can find a shop that will measure you for fit, even better, use those measurements in your online shopping.
 However, don’t always trust sales people, they have a job to do and have given me crazy advice.
 I’ve been to Everest Base Camp carrying a backpack and visited over 50 countries, they usually haven’t.

-5. Shop around, compare prices and postage from outlets all over the world.
-Search for discounts codes for the shopping outlet you choose, they can save you a good chunk of money.
+- Shop around, compare prices and postage from outlets all over the world.
+Search for discount codes for the shopping outlet you choose, they can save you a good chunk of money.

 Do You Need a Backpack or a Travel Pack?